 Benefits for all

 Soy protein provides all the essential amino acids in the amounts needed by the body to make protein.
+Soy protein is a complete protein, which means it provides all the essential amino acids in the amounts needed by the body to make protein.
 Soyfoods are also a source of folate, potassium and fiber.

 Healthy Heart Information